-As a company that has a specializes in migrations, we understand the frustrations when it comes to the migration from AngularJS to Angular, especially when issues arise due to differences between Promises in AngularS and Observables in Angular2+.
+As a company that specializes in migrations, we understand the frustrations when it comes to the migration from AngularJS to Angular, especially when issues arising due to differences between Promises in AngularJS and Observables in Angular2+.

 In this article, we would like to highlight the key differences between Promises and Observables and clear confusions that you may have.

 Promises are commonly used in AngularJS to handle HTTP requests.
 After making a request, a single response is expected with which the promise is resolved as in the example below.

 However, resolving a Promise again with a different value will not work.
 It is always resolved with the initial value passed to the resolve function and disregards next calls to it:

 In contrast to Promises, Observables emit a stream of one or multiple values that are all passed to their subscribers as illustrated in the example below.
 Typically, the Angular HTTP service provides an Observable stream with one response value, making its behaviour alike to a Promise.

 In basic migration scenarios, the AngularJS $http service can be replaced by the Angular httpService.
 However, if you are dealing with more complex applications there a many key differences to pay attention to.
 Hereafter, we will discuss the most common differences:

 In the example above, when you call the saveChanges method, the initial Promise-wrapped request will function.
 While Promises are eager-evaluated, Observable-wrapped requests will not do anything as Observables are lazy-evaluated.

 Observables will be called only if you subscribe to them.
 In the previous case, the post Observable needs to be subscribed as follows for the http called to be executed:

 Let us have an example where on input text change from the user a search is requested on the backend.
 One major disadvantage is that you cannot reject the results of the initial request if you keep typing.